MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 2. On the left pane, select **Apps**, and then from the applications list, select **Omnichannel for Customer Service**.
 3. Select the ellipsis (...) button, scroll down the list, and select **App profile manager**.

-4. Select the administrator app&mdash;Customer Service workspace or Omnichannel Administration&mdash;,and then select **Channel provider**.
+4. Select the administrator app (either Customer Service workspace or Omnichannel Administration), and then select **Channel provider**.
    The Active Channel Providers list is displayed.

 5. Do the following:
-  >  1. Make sure that the omnichannel channel provider record is listed and is in the Active state.
+    - Make sure that the omnichannel channel provider record is listed and is in the Active state.
      If the omnichannel record is not active, select the record, and then select **Activate** on the menu bar.
-  >  2. In the General tab of the omnichannel record, make sure that **Channel URL** field includes the org info as shown in the following example:
+    - In the **General** tab of the omnichannel record, make sure that **Channel URL** field includes the org info as shown in the following example: <br>

- oc-cdn-ocprod.azureedge.net/convcontrol/ChatControl.htm?uci=true&clientName=zfp&cloudType=Public&env=prod&ocBaseUrl=https://orgf14def6a-crm.omnichannelengagementhub.com&ucilib=https://crm874937.crm.dynamics.com/webresources/Widget/msdyn_ciLibrary.js

-> `https://oc-cdn-ocprod.azureedge.net/convcontrol/ChatControl.htm?uci=true&clientName=zfp&cloudType=Public&env=prod&ocBaseUrl=https://org749544d7-crm.omnichannelengagementhub.com&ucilib=https://  <org>.crm.dynamics.com/webresources/Widget/msdyn_ciLibrary.js`
+   `https://oc-cdn-ocprod.azureedge.net/convcontrol/ChatControl.htm?uci=true&clientName=zfp&cloudType=Public&env=prod&ocBaseUrl=https://org749544d7-crm.omnichannelengagementhub.com&ucilib=https://  <org>.crm.dynamics.com/webresources/Widget/msdyn_ciLibrary.js`

 [!INCLUDE[footer-include](../includes/footer-banner.md)]